lukastay/turfcata/README.md

 2) A weight column (if you don't want to weight it, send a column full of 1s)
 3) 3 or more columns for each of the possible answers to the question.
 With 1s if the respondent chose the answer and 0 otherwise.

+See the final table on this page for an example of a dataframe ready for turfR.

 There are two main functions of this package:

 1) Displaying turf tables